goecpe/Qiskit-Fall-Fest-24/README.md

 * The team announced as winners for the intermediate-advanced prompt will get a gift card worth 150$ .

 ## Deliverables
 The following deliverables are required to be submitted to complete the Hackathon Challenge.
-All submission should be under a folder (named after the team) pushed to [submissions](Hackathon-challenge/submissions/)
+All submission should be under one zip folder (named after the team) pushed to [submissions](Hackathon-challenge/submissions/)
+* A written pdf report addressing all the requirements in the judging criteria-- additionally the challenges faced for the hackathon
+* All source files created to solve the hackathon challenge
+* Any additional references and materials used